Can yoga help me?

 My approach to yoga.

 For me, yoga is not about yoga poses.
 Yoga poses are gateways to deeper understanding and a more holistic experience of ourselves.
 So, while I teach a lot of poses and a lot of alignment inside of poses, my real focus is on helping you build a relationship with yourself.
-In my classes I bring together biomechanics, alignment instruction and subtle body awareness combined with insights from yoga philosophy and Chinese medicine.
+In my classes I bring together biomechanics, alignment exploration, strength-building and subtle body awareness.

 Public classes are a great way to connect with the larger yoga community and experience the diversity and variety that the yoga practice has to offer.
 In the weekly public classes I teach we focus on integrating alignment and healthy movement with the ever-changing terrain of real life.